Kim Novak is Far From Hollywood at 84

 As a septuagenarian senior citizen, Kim Novak survived a serious fall from a horse in 2006 that resulted in broken ribs and a punctured lung.
 She is a breast cancer survivor, having undergone treatment after her 2010 diagnosis.

 Now an octogenarian senior citizen, Kim Novak has popped up in a few documentaries and at the odd public appearance, but keeps a low profile in Oregon.
-In a 2012 interview with Robert Osborne for TCM, Novak said that she had suffered from bipolar disorder.
+In a 2012 interview with Robert Osborne for TCM, Novak said that she had bipolar disorder, a serious mental illness.

 Kim Novak and husband Robert Malloy will celebrate their 41st wedding anniversary in March 2017.
 Of her career and life thus far, Novak says on her website that: